 Isn’t that a great start?
 We don’t know what’s happened before, as this is our starting position.
 But we are intrigued and we want to find out more!

 It’s different from the linear story structure, which is “Once upon a time there was … “, with events happening in a chronological sequence from the beginning.

-So in your business storytelling, you could start in the middle or end, to get people engaged, and then build from there.
+So in your business storytelling, you could start in the middle or end, hook your audience quickly, and then build from there.

 Making an Impact with Business Storytelling

 Business storytelling is about engaging the head, heart and hands of your audience.
 Here’s what I mean.